 And of course, it should be relevant to whatever your blog/brand is about.

 A profile picture is often what they see first when they come across your content on the main feed or the Explore page.
 So choose it wisely.
 In case it’s a personal blog, it would make sense to opt for your portrait photo.
-When it comes to a brand profile, choose a logo that represents your business.
+When it comes to a brand profile, choose a logo design that represents your business.

 Avoid using images with lots of details.
 Because an Instagram profile picture is fairly small, those details will be hard to distinguish anyway.
 Just make sure the picture is high-quality and that it’s easy to see what’s in it.